 The United States and the global community we serve are facing unprecedented challenges posed by the COVID-19 pandemic, including the various COVID-19 variants.
 In response to the pandemic, we undertook a number of actions to protect our employees, including restricting travel and directing many of our employees to work from home.
-In certain geographies, we have started to transition back to an in-person working mode, allowing more employees to work from our offices.
+In certain geographies, we have started to transition back to an in-person working mode, allowing increasing numbers of employees to work from our offices with reasonable precautions and, in all cases, subject to abiding by local legal restrictions.
 We intend to continue to monitor and abide by local employee health and safety protocols and other regulations as applicable to each local office.

-While the broader implications of the COVID-19 pandemic on our employees and overall financial performance continue to evolve, we have seen certain impacts on our business and operations, results of operations, financial condition, cash flows, liquidity and capital and financial resources as of and during the three and six months ended June 30, 2021.
+While the broader implications of the COVID-19 pandemic on our employees and overall financial performance continue to evolve, we have seen certain impacts on our business and operations, results of operations, financial condition, cash flows, liquidity and capital and financial resources as of and during the three months ended March 31, 2022.
 Conversely, some aspects of our business do not appear to have been significantly affected.
-During the three and six months ended June 30, 2021, we have observed the following:
+During the three months ended March 31, 2022, we have observed the following: